 Before the Law of Moses was given no dietary laws against eating pork or shellfish etc. appear in our Scriptures.
 Adam and the family of Noah were permitted to eat “every herb bearing seed upon the earth, and all trees that have in themselves seed of their own kind” (Genesis 1.29) and the seed of Noah was also permitted to eat “every thing that moveth and liveth” except of course its blood (Genesis 9.3-4).
 I do not dispute that the dietary rules in the Mosaic Law provide guidance that can benefit our health, but I must strongly oppose insulting or alienating people who do not adhere to them.

 Those who would exclude meats prohibited under the Law of Moses from the category of food argue that since certain animals are defined as unclean before the Law of Moses was recieved (Genesis 7.2, 8.20) that those animals were and are always forbidden.
-This however depends on reading a law into the text where no law is recorded or exemplified.
 The distinction between clean and unclean in the context of the story of Noah can only be connected with sacrifice (Genesis 8.20) and not with diet.
+In Genesis 9.3 God tells Noah’s family that they may eat any meat without stipulation.
+Even if it was true that Noah considered the unclean animals unfit to eat, to read a legal prohibition into this depends on reading a law into the text where no law is recorded or exemplified.
+Condemning a Christian brother based on a personal interpretation of two verses is sheer folly.

 Many racial universalists will claim that the prohibition against miscegenation and the exclusion of mongrels from the Church is a relic of the Law of Moses which finds no precedent outside the Sinaitic Covenant.
 This argument is found to be lacking as there are instances where these laws are attested in both the patriarchal and apostolic ages.